 In December 2018 I acted in my short comedy The Consultation, which had a

 rehearsed reading at Actors and Writers London.
 In February 2019 my short play A Secret Place was performed over two nights at London’s Canal Café Theatre as part of Love Shots, two evenings of plays on the theme of love around St Valentine’s Day.
 Later that month I released online a Brexit-themed comic song parody called ‘We Will Survive’.
 I was delighted to be able to take the song further on the radio some months later.

-In May and July 2019 I had sketches filmed with the video production company Bright Brothers.
-These were shown as part of Autumn Leaves Them Laughing at The Club for Acts and Actors on 28 November 2019.
+In the summer of 2019 I wrote new material and tested it out in front of a live audience as part of an evening called Autumn Leaves Them Laughing at The Club for Acts and Actors on 28 November 2019.
 On 4 October 2019 I made my radio debut with an updated version of ‘We Will Survive’ on the talkRADIO show James Whale Breaks The News.
 This was followed by a performance and discussion on The Alan Clifford Show at BBC Radio Nottingham on 6 January 2020 and on The Top Floor at BBC Radio Derby on 27 January 2020.

 My huge love is wordplay, and I have indulged it in my recently published proposed radio series Play on Words.
 The most meaningful episode is a fond tribute to the Golden Age of British Comedy, where the names of our great laughter-makers are woven into the dialogue.
 A second comedy collection of sketches, shorts and monologues has also been published under the title Thirty Pieces of Pottiness.

 On 1 May 2021 I released ‘Two Paces Back’, a charity music video in tribute to His Royal Highness The Prince Philip, Duke of Edinburgh, who had died on 9 April.
 The song can be found under ‘Two Paces Back’.